paulvi/java-python-graalvm-template/README.md

     python health.py

 At this point this is still Python project.
-You can to open with PyCharn, however PyCharn does not support (yet) running `.py` files, even though `venv\bin\python` is commonly used.
+You can open with PyCharn, however PyCharn does not support (yet) running `.py` files, even though `venv\bin\python` is commonly used.
 To have this project as Java add maven pom.xml, `src/main/java` Java sources.
 How you can open in IDEA, Eclipse as maven project.